 - America del Sur Calafate is an excellent hostel with good dorms and nice private rooms.
 The common areas are nice, spacious and cozy and the view from the dining room incredible.
 There is a tour desk.
 Click here for the latest rates and here for reviews.

-- Esplendor is a fantastic boutique hotel with gorgeous, spacious room.
+- Esplendor is a fantastic boutique hotel with gorgeous, spacious room and views that span all the way to Laguna Nimez (which is actually a 20 minutes walk).
 There is an onsite spa, a pool and a fantastic restaurant.
 Click here for the latest rates and here for reviews.

 - Boutique Hotel La Cantera has lovely, homey feeling rooms and is close to the center of El Calafate.
 Click here for the latest rates and here for reviews.